jalbe0076/codecademy/backend-career-path/credit-card-checker-starter/README.md

   *idInvalidCardCompanies()* should return an array of companies that have mailed out cards with invalid numbers.
 This array should NOT contain duplicates, i.e. even if there are two invalid Visa cards, *"Visa"* should only appear once in the array.

-- [ ] 7.
+- [x] 6.
 If you’d like to challenge yourself further, you could consider the following:

   - Use different credit card numbers from a credit card number generator and validator site and test if your functions work for all types of credit cards.
   - To make it easier to test credit card numbers, create a function that accepts a string and converts it into an array of numbers like the initially provided arrays.
 (Check the hint for a helpful function)